 God’s own people, the people who returned to the promised land and rebuilt the Temple of God, did not recognize Jesus, their Messiah.
 Jesus was “the visible image of the invisible God” (Col. 1:15 (NLT)) and “the radiance of God’s glory and the exact representation of his being” (Heb.
 1:3 (NIV)), but the Jews failed to recognize Him.

 God’s people insisted on their familiar, logical thinking.
-They “knew” that “nothing good comes from Nazareth” (John 1:46), and “no prophet comes from Nazareth”.
+They “knew” that “nothing good comes from Nazareth.”
+(John 1:46) They “knew” that “no prophet comes from Nazareth.”
 (John 7:52) They knew that the Messiah would come from Bethlehem (John 7:41), and they assumed (wrongly) that Jesus did not live up to what they knew.

 Their simple logic and their familiar truths betrayed them.
-Their laziness or unwillingness to consider all the facts and to hold open the possibility of reality that transcended their familiar understanding of that left the Jews on the wrong side of their ignorance.
+Their fear or unwillingness to consider all the facts and to hold open the possibility of reality that transcended their familiar understanding left the Jews on the wrong side of their ignorance.

 The Samaritans, also, were “God’s people”, but not according to the Jews.
-The woman at the well didn’t recognize Jesus as the Messiah, either.
-Not right away.
+The woman at the well didn’t recognize Jesus as the Messiah, either – not right away anyway.

-The woman engaged Jesus initially with a degree of skepticism, jumping to a quick and familiar conclusion: She wondered why Jesus asked her for water; Jews don’t associate with Samaritans.
+The woman engaged Jesus initially with skepticism, jumping to a quick and familiar conclusion: She wondered why Jesus asked her for water, because Jews don’t associate with Samaritans.
 (John 4:9)

 Jesus responded to her trans logically (“If you knew the gift of God, and who is saying to you, ‘Give me a drink,’ you would ask him, and he would give you living water”).
-She ignored him and continued in the vein of her familiar, simple logic:
+She ignored him and continued in the vein of her familiar logic:

 “’Sir,’ said the woman, ‘you don’t even have a bucket, and the well is deep.
 So where do you get this ‘living water’?
 You aren’t greater than our father Jacob, are you?
 He gave us the well and drank from it himself, as did his sons and livestock.’”